Katolus/functions/docs/proposals/components_subcommands.md

 7. Available commands will be dependant on the availability of a given components so for example `run`, `stop` will be dependent on the availability of the `docker` component.
 8. Each component will have a set of rules it needs to meet in order to be considered valid (version, etc...)

-## Goals
+## Benefits

-By implementing this, we are solving an issue of not knowing which components are available for usage.
+By implementing this, we are:

+* solving an issue of not knowing which components are available for usage on script run
+* adding an ability to the user for troubleshooting each component
+* adding handy installation instructions